 Most recently she served as the Co-Founder and CMO of Mia Tango, an online retailer for maternity apparel, where she helped create a marketplace model for moms along with an innovative buy-back program to up-cycle lightly worn items, bringing the maternity category in line with millennial purchasing trends.

 Stephanie also boasts significant agency experience, working as an Account Supervisor at Ogilvy and Mather, and later as an Executive Group Director at TBWA\Chiat\Day New York where she co-led the $500M+ Sprint-Nextel business.

 In addition to her many professional achievements, Stephanie earned a Bachelor of Arts degree in English and German Literature from the University of Western Ontario and speaks fluent German.

-Assistant Director, Yale Center for Customer Insights
+Associate Director, Yale Center for Customer Insights